-4123 Garden Display

-Display each exhibitor in this class will be limited to four square feet of space.
+- Garden Display- each exhibitor in this class will be limited to four square feet of space.
 The garden display should be exhibited in a tray, basket or container that can be easily moved by the fair staff.
 Exhibit consists of five different types of fresh vegetables or fruits.
 Canned products and shelled vegetables are not acceptable.
 Only one variety of each type of vegetable or fruit may be exhibited.
-The numbers of the five types of vegetables or fruits to be exhibited are as follows:

-LARGE VEGETABLES (ONE EACH): Cabbage, Eggplant, Large Pumpkin, Summer/Winter Squash, Watermelon, Cantaloupe, other large vegetable

-MEDIUM VEGETABLES (FIVE EACH): Beets, Carrots, Cucumbers, Decorative Gourds, Miniature Pumpkins, Okra, Red or White Onions, Bell or other type of pepper, Sweet, Red, White, or Russet Potatoes, Tomatoes, also Cherry Tomatoes, parsnips, Turnips, or other similar sized vegetables.

-SMALL VEGETABLES (TWELVE EACH): Green Snap Beans, Wax Beans, English Peas, Radishes, or similar sized vegetable

-SMALL FRUITS (ONE HALF PINT BOX): Strawberries, Blackberries, Raspberries, or other similar sized fruits

-TREE FRUITS (FIVE EACH): Apples, Pears, Peaches, or similar sized fruits.

-GRAPES (2 BUNCHES)

-Only one entry can be made in each of the following classes: (Unless it is a different variety)

-- Plate of 12 for the following classes:

-- 4124 Green Beans

-- 4125 Yellow Wax Beans

-- Plate of 5 for the following classes:

-- 4126 Fruits apples, peaches, etc. or bowl of berries

-- 4127 Onions (red) (variety should be named)

-- 4128 Peppers (bell)

-- 4129 Carrots

-- 4130 Ears Sweet Corn

-Plate of 5 for the following classes:

-- 4131 Parsnips

-- 4132 Red potatoes

-- 4133 White potatoes

-- 4134 Sweet potatoes

-- 4135 Turnips

-- 4136 Cherry Tomatoes

-- 4137 White Onions

-- 4138 Yellow Onions

-- 4139 Peppers (other)

-- 4140 Okras

-- 4141 Tree Fruit (plate of 5) ex: apples, pears, peaches, etc.

-Plate of 1 for the following classes:

-- 4142 Watermelon

-- 4143 Summer squash

-- 4144 Pumpkin

-- 4145 Eggplant

-- 4146 Cabbage (no state fair class)

-- 4147 Cantaloupe

-- 4148 Other Vegetable (variety should be named)

-- 4149 Winter Squash

-- 4150 Fresh Culinary Herbs, six stems (example parsley, basil, dill, etc.) Exhibits in a disposable container of water.
-Dried herbs are not accepted.

-- 4151 Small Fruits (1/2 pint box) Ex: Strawberries, Blackberries, Raspberries, or other similar sized fruit.

-- 4152 Grapes (plate of 2 bunches)

-- 4153 Horticulture Notebook entry shall consist of a notebook or three ring binder of written narrative describing a horticulture project, such as a landscape design, landscape installation, lawn renovation, water garden, flower garden, vegetable garden, lawn mowing service, landscape maintenance business, farmer's market business, or other horticulture project.
+The numbers of the five types of vegetables or fruits to be exhibited are as follows: - 4122 LARGE VEGETABLES (ONE EACH): Cabbage, Eggplant, Large Pumpkin, Summer/Winter Squash, Watermelon, Cantaloupe, other large vegetable - 4123 MEDIUM VEGETABLES (FIVE EACH): Beets, Carrots, Cucumbers, Decorative Gourds, Sweet Corn, Miniature Pumpkins, Okra, Red or White Onions, Bell or other type of pepper, Sweet, Red, White, or Russet Potatoes, Tomatoes, also Cherry Tomatoes, parsnips, Turnips, or other similar sized vegetables. - 4124 SMALL VEGETABLES (TWELVE EACH): Green Snap Beans, Wax Beans, English Peas, Radishes, or similar sized vegetable - 4125 SMALL FRUITS (ONE HALF PINT BOX): Strawberries, Blackberries, Raspberries, or other similar sized fruits - 4126 TREE FRUITS (FIVE EACH): Apples, Pears, Peaches, or similar sized fruits. - 4127 GRAPES (2 BUNCHES) - 4128 Fresh Culinary Herbs, six stems (example parsley, basil, dill, etc.) Exhibits in a disposable container of water.
+Dried herbs are not accepted. - Horticulture Notebook entry shall consist of a notebook or three ring binder of written narrative describing a horticulture project, such as a landscape design, landscape installation, lawn renovation, water garden, flower garden, vegetable garden, lawn mowing service, landscape maintenance business, farmer's market business, or other horticulture project.
 4-H'ers are encouraged to include photographs, illustrations and/or landscape drawings that help explain work done by the member.
 Photos taken from the same location before, during and after the completion of the project are particularly helpful.

-Department Y 4-H/FFA/HYA Exhibits Division Y33 HORICULTURE & LANDSCAPE DESIGN (Floriculture) Superintendent:
+Department Y 4-H/FFA/HYA Exhibits Division Y21 HORICULTURE & LANDSCAPE DESIGN (Floriculture)